subtlepseudonym/javarepo/README.md

 # Java Projects
 A collection of my various Java projects.
-+ ArmLife - simple implementation of Conway's Game of Life
++ ArmLife - implementation of Conway's Game of Life
 + BayesSampler - implementation of Gibbs and Rejection sampling
++ DecisionTree - implementation of a decision tree for linearly separable data